bonsai-rx/bonsai-rx.github.io/_pages/introduction.md

 ![Sample operator](/assets/images/sample.svg)

-First, we can see from the connection diagram above that the `Sample` operator subscribes to two sequences: the result from `Grayscale` and also `KeyDown`.
+First, we can see from the connection diagram above that the `Sample` operator subscribes to two sequences: `Grayscale` and `KeyDown`.
 The marble diagram shows an hypothetical example of these two independent streams of notifications. `Grayscale` is sending out images periodically, following the camera.
 However, `KeyDown` sends out a notification only when there is a key press, which can happen at any moment, even in between image notifications.

 The diagram makes clear the behavior of `Sample`: it sends out the latest image that was received from `Grayscale` whenever there was a new key press.
 Marble diagrams are a useful tool to convey graphically the intuition of what a reactive operator is doing and will be used extensively throughout these pages.